oneVR/VRWorldToolkit/README.md

 </div>

-**VRWorld Toolkit** is a Unity Editor extension made to make VRChat world creation more accessible and lower the entry-level to make a good performing world.
-Currently, the tool is aimed only at people making VRChat worlds, and most functions only work with the VRCSDK imported, but this might change in the future.
+**VRWorld Toolkit** is a Unity Editor extension for making VRChat world creation more accessible and lower the entry-level to make a good performing world.
+The main supported use case is for VRChat world projects but avatar projects and projects without the VRChat SDK are supported in limited capacity.

 To report problems, you can either join my [Discord server](https://discord.com/invite/FCm28DM) or create [a new issue](https://github.com/oneVR/VRWorldToolkit/issues/new/choose).
+Pull requests are also welcome.

 ## Setup